On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

 \subsection{Main results}

 To state our main results we first make precise which type of solutions we shall consider.
 Given any $\lambda\in\C$, by a weak solution of \eqref{1} we shall mean $u\in H^1$ such that

 Moreover, an eigenvalue for \eqref{1} will be $\lambda\in\C$ for which \eqref{1} has a nontrivial weak solution, which is called an eigenfunction.
-Finally, for each eigenvalue $\lambda$, the subspace of weak solutions of \eqref{1} will be called eigenspace, and its dimension the eigenvalue's multiplicity.
+Finally, for each eigenvalue $\lambda$, the subspace of weak solutions of \eqref{1} will be called the eigenspace associated to $\lambda$.
+The dimension of the eigenspace is called the eigenvalue's multiplicity.

 Our first result is the exact analogue of the classical result concerning problem \eqref{4}, see \cite[\S~6.6,~Theorem~1,~p.
-355]{Evans} in the real case. \begin{thm}[\bf Spectral decomposition] Problem \eqref{1} has countably many eigenvalues, all of which are real and of finite multiplicity, constituting the set $\Lambda\subset\R$.
+355]{Evans} in the real case. \begin{thm}[\bf Spectral decomposition] Problem \eqref{1} has countably many eigenvalues, all of which are of finite multiplicity, constituting the set $\Lambda\subset\R$.
 By repeating each eigenvalue according to its multiplicity we can write $\Lambda=\{\lambda_n,n\in\N\}$, where

-Moreover there exists an orthogonal sequence $(u_n)_n$ in $H^1$ such that each $u_n$ is a real--valued eigenfunction corresponding to $\lambda_n$, i.e. is a nontrivial weak solution of
+Moreover there exists an orthogonal sequence $(u_n)_n$ in $H^1$ such that each $u_n$ is a real--valued eigenfunction corresponding to $\lambda_n$, i.e. it is a nontrivial weak solution of